Stone Cold Gentleman

-"Stone Cold Gentleman" is a song performed by American contemporary R&B singer Ralph Tresvant, issued as the second single from his eponymous debut album.
+"Stone Cold Gentleman" is a song performed by American contemporary R&B singer Ralph Tresvant, issued in March 1991 by MCA Records as the second single from his eponymous debut album (1990).
 It originally appeared on the album under the title "Stone Cold Gentleman (Rizz's Interlude)", but the title was shortened for commercial release.
 The song features a rap from fellow New Edition member Bobby Brown.
-It peaked at number 34 on the Billboard Hot 100 in 1991.
+It peaked at number 34 on the US Billboard Hot 100 in 1991.

-The official music video for the song was directed by Lionel C. Martin.
+The accompanying music video for the song was directed by Lionel C. Martin.